kitturpriya/kitturpriya/README.md

 <img src="https://github.com/kitturpriya/kitturpriya/blob/main/github-header-image.png">
 👋 Hello, there!
 I'm a dedicated and enthusiastic college student on a journey to explore the exciting world of technology and artificial intelligence.
-Currently pursuing a Bachelor of Technology in Computer Science with a specialization in Artificial Intelligence, I'm passionate about leveraging cutting-edge solutions to solve real-world problems.
+With a Bachelor of Technology in Artificial Intelligence, I'm passionate about leveraging cutting-edge solutions to solve real-world problems.

 🚀 My tech journey has been a thrilling ride, and I'm thrilled to share it with you on GitHub.
 Here's a glimpse of what you can expect: